Sign up for a Demo

 Construction, manufacturing, and transportation industries with significant liability exposure see the fastest ROI.

-Certificial's 4.8 out of 5 overall score reflects its unique position as the only platform delivering both 100% fraud protection and real-time policy monitoring - the two capabilities that directly prevent uninsured liability exposure.
+Certificial's 4.8 out of 5 overall score reflects its position as the only platform delivering both 100% fraud protection through source verification and real-time policy monitoring through Smart COI technology, the two capabilities that directly prevent uninsured liability exposure.
+CB Insights named Certificial a Leader in COI Tracking Software, citing real-time verification as a primary capability.

 Book a free demo of Certificial to see how real-time policy monitoring drives 90%+ compliance rates.